Merton's optimal investment problem with jump signals: Introduction

 In continuous-time stochastic optimal control problems for systems with exogenous jumps, the standard approach is to assume that the controller can only react to these afterwards, making the class of predictable policies a natural choice; see, e.g., \cite{oksendalsulem}.
 In many applications, though, one can readily imagine that such jumps are not coming as a complete surprise, but that beforehand the controller receives some information about their imminence and size, affording her the opportunity to pro-actively intervene.

 The present paper illustrates the possibilities and scope of such signal-driven policies in the classical optimal investment problem with jumps, going back to \cite{Merton71}.
-Specifically, we will assume that in addition to the standard Brownian motion the stock price is also driven by a compound Poisson process.
-Contrary to the standard, purely predictable case we will allow that, whenever there is a jump, say at time $t$, the investor receives, with some probability $p$, a signal $\Delta Z_t\not=0$ on its size.
+Specifically, we will assume that the stock price is driven by a L{\'e}vy process, but, contrary to the standard, purely predictable case, we will allow that, whenever there is a jump, say at time $t$, the investor may receive a signal $\Delta Z_t\not=0$, for instance, on its size.
 Given this signal, the investor can then adjust her holdings to be best prepared for the price jump $\Delta S_t$.

-A mathematically rigorous description of the resulting class of policies is made possible by the Meyer $\sigma$-field $\Lambda = \mathcal{P}\vee \sigma(Z)$ obtained as the augmentation of the usual predictable $\sigma$-field by the $\sigma$-field generated by the signal process $Z$.
-We will clarify the formal structure of admissible policies and show how this allows one to derive the Hamilton-Jacobi-Bellman (HJB) equation for the corresponding stochastic control problem.
+A mathematically rigorous description of the resulting class of policies is made possible by the Meyer $\sigma$-field $\Lambda = \mathcal{P}\vee \sigma(Z)$ obtained as the augmentation of the usual predictable $\sigma$-field $\mathcal{P}$ by the $\sigma$-field generated by the signal process $Z$.
+We will clarify the formal structure of admissible policies and rigorously establish wealth-dynamics by constructing stochastic integrals beyond the predictable integrands classically considered.
+We will also show how these dynamics allow one to derive the Hamilton-Jacobi-Bellman (HJB) equation for the corresponding stochastic control problem.
 As one would expect, it takes the form of an integro-partial differential equation.
 A novel feature in our HJB-equation is the occurrence of an iterated integral that straddles a sup-operator in reflection of the controller's ability to react to a dynamically generated signal.

-Optimal investment policies then turn out to hold a constant fraction of wealth to invest in the stock when there is no signal; upon reception of a signal, say $\Delta Z_t=z\not=0$, though, the investor adjusts her position to take advantage of the impending jump in a way that crucially depends on what this signal entails for the stock price.
+As in Merton's classical paper, an explicit solution of the HJB-equation is possible for power utility functions.
+Here, optimal investment policies turn out to hold a constant fraction of wealth to invest in the stock when there is no signal; upon reception of a signal, say $\Delta Z_t=z\not=0$, though, the investor adjusts her position to take advantage of the impending jump in a way that crucially depends on what this signal entails for the stock price.
 The respectively optimal investment fractions are described by simple one-dimensional concave optimization problems.